grz0zrg/fsynth/documentation/mk/docs/concept.md

 * by drawing over the canvas using a pointer device
 * by any software through desktop capture
-* by displaying images, videos or camera feed
+* by displaying images, videos, sounds / mic spectrum or camera feed

 ### Oscillator-bank / filter-bank synthesizer